MVCowley/vsearching/README.md

 ```

 > [!IMPORTANT]
-> Both read 1 and read 2 must be in the same directory and have matching names except for `_1.fq.gz` and `_2.fq.gz` to denote the read number.
+> Both read 1 and read 2 must be in the same directory and have matching names except for (by default) `_1.fq.gz` and `_2.fq.gz` to denote the read number.

 Check the output in logs easily with `grep "Merged" *.log` to see statistics on the lines successfully merged per file.